The Fowler-O’Sullivan Foundation

 Maureen Trask - Facilitator

 She remains an advocate for families by raising awareness and providing training for those who can help support families.
-She is also actively engaged in collaborating with families, Police, Victim Services, community agencies and the media to introduce legislation and policy that will help the families and the missing on their journey of uncertainty, living with Ambiguous Loss (Dr. Pauline Boss).”
+She is also actively engaged in collaborating with families, police, victim services, community agencies, and the media to introduce legislation and policy that will help the families of the missing on their journey of uncertainty and living with Ambiguous Loss.